Ortho ester

 In organic chemistry, an ortho ester is a functional group containing three alkoxy groups attached to one carbon atom, i.e. with the general formula RC(OR')3.
 Orthoesters may be considered as products of exhaustive alkylation of unstable orthocarboxylic acids and it is from these that the name 'ortho ester' is derived.
 An example is ethyl orthoacetate, CH3C(OCH2CH3)3, more correctly known as 1,1,1-triethoxyethane.
+In total synthesis, bicyclic OBO ortho esters are used as protecting groups for carboxylic acids and esters.

 Synthesis

-Ortho esters can be prepared by the Pinner reaction, in which nitriles react with alcohols in the presence of one equivalent of hydrogen chloride.
-The reaction proceeds by formation of imido ester hydrochloride:
+Ortho esters are traditionally, but inefficiently prepared through the Pinner reaction of nitriles and alcohols in the presence of one equivalent of hydrogen chloride.
+The reaction requires anhydrous conditions, and ideally a nonpolar solvent.
+It begins with formation of imido ester hydrochloride: